davep/git2gantt/README.md

 $ git2gantt /path/to/repo1 /path/to/repo2
 ```

-The resulting output with me something like:
+The resulting output will be something like:

 ![Sample2](img/sample2.svg)